 The growing population also limits the amount of availability of land while also raising the demand for electricity.
 This results in a situation where there is not enough space or a business case for building land-based power plants.
 The need for power plants in coastal areas has increased as a result of these reasons.
 These regions and their residents may benefit from the production of clean energy using converters, which is boosting the wave energy converter market growth.

 The North American market is expected to grow at a growth rate, of 5.8%, during the forecast period.
 This can be ascribed to the potential of the industry, marine renewable resources, the presence of established players, and government initiatives along with research and development.
 Approximately 40% of Americans live in coastal communities, and waves are the most reliable renewable source.
 According to the U.S. Energy Information Administration, the primary consumption of energy in the country is 97.33 quadrillion British thermal units (Btu) in 2021.
 This huge amount of consumption in the nation is contributing to the huge demand for wave energy converters.

 In addition, the U.S. is self-sufficient with domestically produced energy.
 The total production of all energy-producing facilities is 4.1 trillion kWh, which is 105% of the country's own usage.
 Alongside the utilization of pure energy, imports, production, and exports plays a significant role in the U.S. market growth.

-The most-significant wave energy converter market players are Ocean Power Technologies Inc., SINN Power GmbH, Able Technologies LLC, NEMOS GmbH, Carnegie Clean Energy, Wave Swell, Acquanet Power, Hann-Ocean Co.
-Ltd., Marine Power Systems, and Resolute Energy.
+The most-significant wave energy converter market players are Ocean Power Technologies Inc., SINN Power GmbH, Advanced Energy Industries Inc., NEMOS Ltd., Carnegie Clean Energy Limited, Wave Swell Energy Ltd., Acquanet Power, Hann-Ocean Co.
+Ltd., Marine Power Systems, and Resolute Energy Corporation.